FREQUENTLY ASKED QUESTIONS

 What happens after I submit my application?

-After the 30 day grace period you will be sent an email letting you know whether you qualify or don't qualify to move on to the next step in the process.
-If you meet the minimum requirements, you will be scheduled on a later date to take the aptitude test.
-You can expect to receive a letter in the mail anywhere from 1-3 months after you receive the email.
+You will have the first 7 days of the month to complete your application and submit any required documents.
+We will process you application within 30 days.
+You will then be sent an email letting you know whether you qualify or don't qualify to move on to the next step in the process.
+If you meet the minimum requirements, you will be sent an additional e-mail with details regarding the next steps.
+This can take anywhere from 1-3 months from the original qualification email.

 What happens if I don't have my proof of Algebra and/or High School Diploma/GED when I apply?

-You will have up to 30 days after the date you create your application to submit an official sealed transcript or a Certificate of Completion for the NJATC Algebra online course, AND High School Diploma/GED.
-If you fail to meet the minimum requirements after 30 days, your application will be purged and you will need to reapply.
+You will have until the close of business on the 7th day of the month to submit an official sealed transcript or a Certificate of Completion for the NJATC Algebra online course (Tech Math), AND High School Diploma/GED.
+If you fail to meet the minimum requirements after 7 days, your application will be purged, and you will need to reapply.

 Can I apply for both Programs?